 Drawing from the same materials that we use to train mothers in Tanzania on the importance of breastfeeding, we have extracted ten benefits of breastfeeding for the mother and the baby:

 1. Optimizes nutrition

 Breast milk is naturally rich in nutrients and antibodies.
 When a child is exclusively breastfed, their immune system is strengthened and enabled to fight infectious and chronic diseases.
-For instance, reports indicate that babies who are not exclusively breastfed are fifteen times more likely to die from pneumonia compared to newborns that are breastfed exclusively.
+For instance, reports indicate that babies who are not exclusively breastfed are fifteen times more likely to die from pneumonia than newborns who are breastfed exclusively.

 2. Customized for newborn

 All breast milk is not the same.
-During the first few days, the colostrum a mother produces is clearly different from the milk produced later.
-Colostrum, usually yellow and thicker than mil, is packed with proteins and immune boosters that protect a newborn.
+During the first few days, the mother’s colostrum differs from the milk produced later.
+Colostrum, usually yellow and thicker than milk, is packed with proteins and immune boosters that protect a newborn.
 But even the milk produced later changes constantly according to the baby’s needs.
-During grow spurts, the fat content increases; if the mother or baby is ill, the quantity of antibodies increases to compensate.
-Breast milk changes during the night as well, offering more serotonin to help babies sleep.
-Finally, as mothers commonly notice, breast milk changes even during a feeding, becoming fattier as the baby drinks more.
-All these changes are naturally suited to meet the immediate needs of the baby.
+During growth spurts, the fat content increases; if the mother or baby is ill, the quantity of antibodies increases to compensate.
+Breast milk also changes during the night, offering more serotonin to help babies sleep.
+Finally, mothers commonly notice breast milk changes even during a feeding, becoming fattier as the baby drinks more.
+All these changes are naturally suited to meet the baby’s immediate needs.